Programs for Students and Educators

 • Make an one-time or monthly donation by clicking the donate button.

-• Bring a school classroom into the Bosque for a field trip including research project support, bus transportation, and guided field programs for $500 per school group.
+• Sponsor a school classroom field trip including research project support, bus transportation, and guided field programs for $750 per school group.
 Business sponsors will have their logo added to our website and be recognized in our newsletter.
 Individual donors will be listed on our website and newsletter, if they choose.
 Contact us to inquire.

 • See our Ways To Give page for more opportunities to help.